paulfranco/AndroidInterviewQuestions/README.md

 **What synthesizes speech from text for immediate playback or to create a sound file?**

 TextToSpeech.
 A TextToSpeech instance can only be used to synthesize text once it has completed its initialization.

+**What does the following code snippet do: mWebView.getSettings().setJavaScriptEnabled(true);?

+Requests a WebSettings object and enables JavaScript for WebView.